-Since its opening in 2014, the Cooper Gallery has featured contemporary and historical exhibitions and installations of African and African American art organized by the gallery in cooperation with guest curators, faculty, artists, students, and distinguished visiting scholars.
+Opened in the fall of 2014, the Ethelbert Cooper Gallery features contemporary and historical exhibitions and installations of African and African American art organized by the gallery and will often feature guest curators, faculty, artists, students, and distinguished visiting scholars.
 It hosts a wide range of dynamic workshops, artist talks, symposia, lectures and performances that engage audiences with diverse art archives and cultural traditions from all over the world.

 In the latter half of the 1990s and early 2000s, Mr Cooper devoted most of his professional efforts to black-economic-empowerment, and related financial-services, shipping, and internet ventures in South Africa and Malaysia.